abhijithneilabraham/tableQA/README.md

 # tableQA
-AI Tool for querying natural language on tabular data.
+AI Tool for querying natural language on tabular data.Built using QA models from [transformers](https://huggingface.co/transformers/model_doc/bert.html#tfbertforquestionanswering).

 A tabular data can be: